Cobordisms of sutured manifolds and the functoriality of link Floer homology: Introduction

-Sutured manifolds, introduced by Gabai in \cite{Gabai}, have been of great use in 3-manifold topology, and especially in knot theory.
-A parallel between convex surface theory and sutured manifolds was drawn in \cite{tight}, making apparent their usefulness in contact topology.
-In \cite{sutured}, we defined an invariant called sutured Floer homology, in short $SFH,$ for balanced sutured manifolds. $SFH$ can be viewed as a common generalization of the hat version of Heegaard-Floer homology, and link Floer homology, both defined by Ozsv\'ath and Szab\'o in \cite{OSz} and \cite{OSz2}.
-In \cite{decomposition}, we showed that $SFH$ behaves nicely under sutured manifold decompositions, which has several important consequences.
+Sutured manifolds, introduced by Gabai~\cite{Gabai}, have been of great use in $3$-manifold topology, and especially in knot theory.
+A sutured manifold~$(M,\g)$ is a compact oriented $3$-manifold~$M$ with boundary, together with a decomposition of the boundary~$\partial M$ into a positive part~$R_+(\g)$ and a negative part~$R_-(\g)$ that meet along a ``thickened'' oriented $1$-manifold $\g \subset \partial M$ called the suture.
+Honda, Kazez, and Mati\'c~\cite{tight} drew a parallel between convex surface theory and sutured manifold theory, making apparent the usefulness of sutured manifolds in contact topology.
+The author~\cite{sutured, survey} defined an invariant called sutured Floer homology, in short $\SFH$, for balanced sutured manifolds. $\SFH$ can be viewed as a common generalization of the hat version of Heegaard Floer homology and link Floer homology, both defined by Ozsv\'ath and Szab\'o~\cite{OSz, OSz2}.
+The author~\cite{decomposition} showed that $\SFH$ behaves nicely under sutured manifold decompositions, which has several important consequences, such as the above-mentioned detection of the genus and fibredness by knot Floer homology.

-In the present paper, we define a notion of cobordism between sutured manifolds $(M_0,\g_0)$ and $(M_1,\g_1).$ It consists of a triple $\W = (W,Z,\xi),$ where $W$ is a four-manifold with boundary and corners.
-The horizontal part of $\partial W$ is $-M_0 \cup M_1.$ The vertical part $Z$ is a cobordism between $\partial M_0$ and $-\partial M_1,$ and carries a contact structure $\xi$ such that both $\partial M_0$ and $\partial M_1$ are convex surfaces, with dividing set $\g_0$ and $\g_1,$ respectively.
-Balanced sutured manifolds, together with equivalence classes of cobordisms between them, form a category.
-We extend $SFH$ to a functor from this category to finitely generated Abelian groups, giving a type of TQFT.
+In the present paper, we define a notion of cobordism between sutured manifolds $(M_0,\g_0)$ and $(M_1,\g_1)$.
+It consists of a triple $\W = (W,Z,[\xi])$, where~$W$ is a $4$-manifold with boundary and corners.
+The horizontal part of~$\partial W$ is $-M_0 \cup M_1$.
+The vertical part~$Z \subset \partial W$ is a cobordism from~$-\partial M_0$ to~$-\partial M_1$, and carries a positive cooriented contact structure~$\xi$ such that~$\partial M_i$ is a convex surface with dividing set~$\g_i$ for $i \in \{0,1\}$.
+We say that two such contact structures on~$Z$ are equivalent if they are homotopic through such contact structures, and denote the equivalence class of~$\xi$ by~$[\xi]$.
+Throughout this paper, all contact structures are considered to be cooriented.
+Balanced sutured manifolds, together with certain equivalence classes of cobordisms between them, form a category.
+We extend $\SFH$ to a functor from this category to finite dimensional $\Z_2$-vector spaces, giving a type of TQFT.